secretstartups/handbook/tools-and-tips/other-apps/index.html.md

 ### Minimizing Google Chrome's resource usage

-To minimize Google Chrome browser's memory and CPU usage, you can enable [Tab Freeze](chrome://flags/#proactive-tab-freeze) (you need to manually navigate to this url) which suspends tabs after five minutes of inactivity.
+To minimize Google Chrome browser's memory and CPU usage, you can enable [Tab Freeze](chrome://flags/#proactive-tab-freeze) (you need to manually navigate to this URL) which suspends tabs after five minutes of inactivity.

 This is enabled by default from Chrome 80 and the option is removed.